Coming of Age (Galatians 3:23-4:7)

 This is fascinating.
 If I asked you this morning what your dreams are for 2010, nobody here would say, “I hope that I can spend some time in jail, under guard, in protective custody.”
 But Paul here says that this is exactly the position we’re in when we try to justify ourselves by keeping God’s law.
 This is the condition of all the people who lived before the coming of Jesus Christ.

 What does this mean?
 It means that the law is restrictive.
 It has a restraining influence on us that keeps us from doing the evil we would probably do otherwise.
-Theologians speak of this as being one of the uses of the law: curbing us from doing what we would otherwise do, putting some restraint on us so we’re not as bad as we would be.
-But it’s nobody really wants to live under protective custody.
+Theologians speak of this as being one of the uses of the law: curbing us from doing what we would otherwise do, putting some restraint on us, so we’re not as bad as we would be.
+But nobody really wants to live under protective custody.

 Paul gives us a second image of living under the law: that of a student under a tutor.
 Galatians 3:24 says, “So the law was put in charge of us until Christ came that we might be justified by faith.”
 The image Paul uses here is of a pedagogue – a slave in those days who was responsible for a child’s care and training.
 In those days, parents would have one of the household servants tutor children and help to bring them up.
 They would impose discipline and tutor them, often correcting the child when necessary.
 But it wasn’t a permanent arrangement.